Boredom seems to go hand in hand with becoming an adult.

 My Life is Boring

-What does it really mean to be bored, anyway?
+What does it really mean to feel bored, anyway?

 For many, boredom is a nebulous feeling.
 It is undoubtedly quite powerful in your life, but it’s not something you always sit down and think about.